-This kit is great, not only for those starting out with home canning, but also for those who already make preserves, wanting to simplify the process.
-The starter kit has all the helpful (and I'd say even essential) tools from that handy canning tool kit, and a giant pot and rack, which definitely solve my two major home canning problems.
+This kit is great, not only for those starting out with home canning, but also for those who already make preserves, and wanting to simplify the process.
+The starter kit has all the helpful (and I'd say even essential) tools for home canning plus a giant pot and rack, which definitely solve my two major home canning problems.
 The only important thing to note about the kit is the pot is HUGE, meaning it takes a long time to boil such a large volume of water (almost an hour on my stove to boil enough water for processing the jars).
 This is not the pot size you'd use if you want to seal two small jars of jam.
-This is better for processing a batch of 5 or 6 jars, and larger jars even.
+This is better for processing a batch of 5 or 6 jars, and even larger jars.

-With this home canning kit, you can easily make three fruit marmalade, your plum jam recipe, an unusual rhubarb jam (no pectin), spicy jalapeño jam, and even spiced apple jam.
+With this home canning kit, you can easily make marmalades (like classic orange marmalade, three fruit marmalade, grapefruit marmalade, lime marmalade) or jams (like plum jam, rhubarb jam (no pectin), spicy jalapeño jam, and even spiced apple jam).
 Your life will be so much easier!

 If you don't want to invest in the full starter canning kit, your other option is the smaller kit.
 Actually, I think it's the most useful kit I've ever purchased, which is why I wanted to share it with you.
 I am in love with this tool kit because it's simple but takes all the worries and the headaches out of canning and preserving.
 Here's what you get with the smaller kit:

 - Wide-mouth funnel: This funnel is designed to fit most mason jars, allowing you to cleanly divvy up your homemade jams and pickles, without making a mess.
-The funnel is made from a non-reactive plastic (unlike older canning funnels which were made of metal, and sometimes even aluminum) so it won't mess with the flavour or the quality of your preserves.
+The funnel is made from a non-reactive plastic (unlike older canning funnels made of metal, and sometimes reactive aluminum) so it won't mess with the flavour or the quality of your preserves.